Displaced by mining, Peru villagers spurn shiny new town

 “Nueva Fuerabamba has experienced significant positive change,” Troy Hey, MMG’s executive general manager of stakeholder relations, said in an email to Reuters.
 MMG said it spent “hundreds of millions” on the relocation effort.

 Mining is the driver of Peru’s economy, which has averaged 5.5 percent annual growth over the past decade.
-Still, pitched conflicts have derailed billions of dollars worth of investment in recent years, including projects by Newmont Mining Corp and Southern Copper Corp.
+Still, pitched conflicts have derailed billions of dollars worth of investment in recent years, including projects by Newmont Mining Corp (NEM.N) and Southern Copper Corp (SCCO.N).

 To defuse opposition, President Pablo Kuczynski has vowed to boost social services in rural highland areas, where nearly half of residents live in poverty.